stefanvictora/hue-scheduler/docs/light_configuration.md

   **Allowed combinations:** Only `on`, `bri`, `tr`, `tr-before`, `days`, `force`, and `interpolate` can be used alongside `scene:`.
 Color properties (`ct`, `color`, `x`/`y`, `effect`, `gradient`) cannot be combined with `scene:`, since they are defined by the scene itself.

   **Parameterized effects:** Scenes that use Hue API v2 effects (e.g., `candle`, `fire`) fully preserve their effect parameters, including color temperature, color, and speed.
-These rich effect states are scheduled as-is per light.

-  **Interpolation:** Scenes support full interpolation (via `interpolate:true` or `tr-before`), including between two different scenes or from a general group state.
+  **Interpolation:** Scenes support full interpolation (via `interpolate:true` or `tr-before`), including transitions between two different scenes or from a regular group state to a scene.

-  > **Note:** Scene scheduling requires a Hue Bridge.
-Home Assistant is not supported because individual light details cannot be retrieved for scenes from the HA API.

 ### Transitions & Interpolations